RubyBarSchool/RubyBarSchool/README.md

 # About Me

-##   Love yourself unconditionally, just as you love those closest to you despite their faults. – Les Brown
+##   Accept responsibility for your life.
+Know that it is you who will get you where you want to go, no one else. – Les Brown
 ![](https://komarev.com/ghpvc/?username=truongtv1399it&color=blue)

 ![Anurag's GitHub stats](https://github-readme-stats.vercel.app/api?username=rubybarschool&show_icons=true&theme=transparent)